How to know when to upgrade or downgrade your credit card

 In a Nutshell

-You might think it’s the responsible thing to do, but what you may not realize is that when you close your card, both your credit utilization ratio and the average age of your accounts — two factors that affect your credit scores — could take a hit.
+When you close your credit card, both your credit utilization ratio and the average age of your accounts — two factors that affect your credit scores — could take a hit.

 But that doesn’t necessarily mean you’re stuck with a bad credit card.
 If you’re thinking about closing your account — for example, maybe because you can’t afford its annual fee or you want to earn more rewards — a better option might be a credit card downgrade or upgrade.